semrush/intergalactic/website/docs/data-display/notes/notes.md

 - **When hovering over the note icon on the chart axis, the icon is increased in size by two times.**
 - `ChatXS` increases to the size of the `ChatM` icon.

-When clicking on the `+ Add / + Add note` button, a modal window opens with the inputs for entering note parameters.
+When clicking on the `+ Add` or `+ Add note` button, a modal window opens with the inputs for entering note parameters.

 ![add notes modal](static/notes-add-modal.png)